What Is Diamond Clarity?

 The best diamond clarity for a diamond is Flawless (FL), but this doesn't necessarily mean the most beautiful diamond.
 It is always important to consider the 4 Cs of diamond quality and how they affect each other.
 For example, diamond carat can impact how noticeable inclusions are, as inclusions are likely to be more visible in a larger diamond than a smaller diamond of the same clarity.

 Diamond color and clarity are very different.
 Diamond clarity refers to the imperfections within a diamond, whereas diamond color refers to the shade or hue of a diamond.
 Although they are assessed differently, clarity and color can work harmoniously together to achieve the perfect diamond.
 For example, a small amount of color within a diamond can be a good thing, as it can help mask any inclusions it may have.

 Nishal Gems Standard of Clarity

 Nishal Gems strict diamond grading standards are executed with expertise, integrity and accuracy.
-When Nishal Gems believes that a diamond’s clarity is on the borderline between two grades, Tiffany will always assign the stone a lower grade—never falsely inflating a diamond clarity grade.
+When Nishal Gems believes that a diamond’s clarity is on the borderline between two grades, Nishal Gems will always assign the stone a lower grade—never falsely inflating a diamond clarity grade.